 KnockfeerinaHillCnoc Fírinne A name in Irish also Knockfierna an extra name in English (Ir.
-Cnoc Fírinne [LL], poss. 'hill of truth')LimerickCounty, in Binnion List, Volcanicastic Rocks Bedrock
+Cnoc Fírinne [LL], poss. 'hill of truth')LimerickCounty in Munster Province, in Binnion List, Volcanicastic Rocks Bedrock

 Cnoc Fírinne is strongly associated with fairies.
 Mentioned in Aodhagán Ó Rathaille's poems and in the Fionn tales, it was regarded as the seat of a deity or fairy-king called Donn Fírinne.
 It was also the focus of a Lughnasa gathering.
 It seems that Fíreann ('truth') is a re-interpretation of an old personal name Frigriu, with genitive Frigrinn.
 For origin of name, see Ó Maolfabhail, LECL.
 See Máire MacNeill, 'The Festival of Lughnasa' (pp. 201-06) for details of the festive assembly on the hill.
 Locally also spelt Knockfierna.

-Knockfeerina is the 1178th highest place in Ireland.
-Knockfeerina is the most northerly summit and also the most easterly in the W Limerick/N Kerry area.
-Trackback: http://mountainviews.ie/summit/965/
+Knockfeerina is the third highest hill in the West Limerick area and the 1183th highest in Ireland.
+Knockfeerina is the most northerly summit in the West Limerick area and also the most easterly.
+Linkback: https://mountainviews.ie/summit/965/